jax-ml/jax/docs/pallas/tpu/collectives.rst

 Pallas Collectives
 ===================
-Pallas has support for manual DMA (between memories of the same chip) and remote DMA (between memories of different chips) support.
-It also has an API for nesting pipelines of compute overlapped collectives.
+Pallas has support for both local DMAs (between memories of the same chip) and remote DMAs (between memories of different chips).
+Pallas also has an API for nesting pipelines of compute overlapped collectives.

-Manual DMAs are a necessary imperative escape hatch for maximum performance, but we hope that nested pipelines will minimize where they are used in codebases.
+Manual DMAs, while powerful, are very low level.
+Pallas offers a flexible nested pipeline abstraction which is usually easier to use than explicit DMAs or at least can reduce their use in a kernel.

 Manual DMAs
 ------------